Sbotga/info/legal/TOS.md

 ---

 By continuing to use Sbotga, you agree to these Terms of Service and any future amendments.
+You are responsible for regularly reviewing these Terms of Service to stay informed of updates.
 If you do not agree with these terms, you should immediately stop using the service.

 ---